jdamods/jdamods.github.io/index.md

 Text can be **bold**, _italic_, or ~~strikethrough~~.

 This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.

 ## Header 2